 6 Examples of Genius Brand Storytelling You Have to See

-If you haven’t figured out how to tell your brand’s story well, you’re missing out on the huge revenue-boosting potential of your content marketing efforts.
 The right brand narrative has the power to increase the value of your business’s product or service by over 20 times.

 Why does the story matter?
 It is what makes your brand significant.
 It’s the inspiring copy, the well-thought-out Instagram posts and website design, and the compelling video that turns mashed peanuts into Peter Pan Peanut Butter.